choppagunasundar73/MathE/README.md

 1. You have deployed the Firestore security rules
 2. You are signed in with a user that has appropriate permissions
 3. The Firebase project is correctly configured in `src/firebase/config.ts`

+### Missing Index Errors

+If you see errors like `FirebaseError: The query requires an index`, follow these steps:

+1. Deploy the Firestore indexes using the provided script: `./deploy-indexes.sh`
+2. Alternatively, you can click on the URL in the error message to create the index directly in the Firebase console
+3. Wait a few minutes for the indexes to be created and become active

+#### Common Index Issues

+- **Leaderboard Query Index**: The application requires a composite index for the `challengeAttempts` collection with fields `challengeId`, `score` (descending), `timeSpent` (ascending), and `__name__` (ascending).
+This is needed for the leaderboard functionality.

+- **User Best Attempt Index**: Queries for user's best attempts require an index on `userId`, `challengeId`, `score` (descending), and `timeSpent` (ascending).

+If you encounter index errors, check the error message for the specific index URL and either:

+1. Add the index to `firestore.indexes.json` and deploy using `./deploy-indexes.sh`
+2. Click the URL in the error message to create the index directly in the Firebase console

+### ERR_BLOCKED_BY_CLIENT Errors

+If you see `net::ERR_BLOCKED_BY_CLIENT` errors in the console:

+1. This is typically caused by ad blockers or privacy extensions blocking Firebase connections
+2. Temporarily disable any ad blockers or privacy extensions
+3. Add exceptions for your development domain in your ad blocker settings

 ### Start Challenge Button Not Working